h3abionet/h3abionet16S/example/README.md

-# Setting up machine to run worklow on docker contatainers (tested on Ubuntu 16.04.1)
+# Setting up machine to run worklow on docker containers (tested on Ubuntu 16.04.1)

+In the setup it is assumed that the user name of the user you are setting things up is name `user`.
+If the user name you are using to do the setup are different please make sure you make the correct changes in the setup.

 ## Update OS